muneebmemon/13askin/README.md

 # 13ashkin

-A silly little ice cream app.
+Funny little Ice cream app where users can create absurd ice cream flavors and add them to their profile.

 ## Table of Contents